 You’ve probably seen it in your garden, along roadways, just about everywhere: Garlic Mustard.
-It’s an invasive plant that stealthily out-competes native species, threatening threatens the diversity of forests in many parts of the country.
+It’s an invasive plant that stealthily out-competes native species, threatening the diversity of forests in many parts of the country.
 But what if there were a recipe to change that?

 They don’t call it garlic mustard for nothing.
 Rachel Collins is Associate Professor of Biology at Roanoke College.